nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a booking: `venue book`

-Adds a booking to the specified venue, time period and day.
+Adds a booking to the specified venue, at the given time period and day.

 Format: `venue book INDEX v/VENUE_NAME tp/TIME_PERIOD d/DAY`